kenjikmr/backend-laravel-api/README.md

 docker exec -it feed-server-php_fpm /bin/sh bootstrap.sh
 ```

-### Notes:
-- Remember to set all the API keys under .env file
+Remember to set all the API keys under .env file

 After all these steps, the project will be running on port 8080: http://localhost:8080.
 All http requests send and receive JSON data.